Frequently Asked Questions

 Will water quality affect the ability to function properly?

 Based on potential water quality problems, i.e., rust, scale, sand, or other impurities, it may be necessary at regular intervals to check the Freeze Miser for this issue.
-After removing the Freeze Miser, look inside the threaded end for anything visible that is a particulate.
+After removing the Freeze Miser, look inside the threaded end for anything visible.
 Wipe with a cloth, blow out with air, and if satisfied, it is clean, reinstall.
 If the particulate matter is wedged between the stainless-steel rod and the seals, subject the Freeze Miser to ice water until the stainless-steel rod is recessed away from the seal.
 Immediately place on an outdoor faucet and open the valve allowing the pressured water to flush any additional particulate from the Freeze Miser.